pnewsam/pnewsam/README.md

 Outside of our own product,  I'm pretty excited about <a href="https://tanstack.com/">Tanstack</a>, the <a href="https://www.cloudflare.com/developer-platform/products/">Cloudflare developer platform</a>, <a href="https://www.cursor.com/">Cursor</a>, and AI more broadly.
 Feel free to connect with me using one of the links.

-### Tools
+### Skills

 #### Primary Skills

-My strength is in frontend, where I have 7 years of professional experience.
+> My strength is in frontend, where I have 7 years of professional experience.
 I believe strong UX starts at the level of code.
 Sound architectural decisions and careful attention to code hygiene bubble up into the user interface, where consistency, symmetry, and order communicate application health.

 <table style="width:100%">
   <tbody>